cnr-ibba/BIOINFO-guidelines/docs/general/sharing.rst

   -rw-rw-r-- 1 cozzip core 0 Jan 19 12:51 test_group

 When you change the secondary group with ``newgrp``, you will make a new login with the secondary group.
-To return to the original behaviour, you need to exit from the group login with ``exit`` command
+To return to the original behavior, you need to exit from the group login with ``exit`` command

 .. hint::